 Pirate Radio Stations

 What’s more, for those who still want the illicit edge of pirate radio that comes from groups broadcasting illegally, there are still stations out there.

-After all, the original stations like Caroline and Radio London didn’t take to the seas because they wanted to, they did it to provide the music their listeners couldn’t access through conventional stations.
+After all, the original stations like Caroline and Radio London didn’t take to the seas because they wanted to.
+They did it to provide the music their listeners couldn’t access through conventional stations.

+Pirate Radio Stations